-The starting point for the project was that SCRs have the potential to provide vital information to guide improvements to multi-agency child protection practice.
-However, this potential is not being fulfilled, the quality of SCRs varies, frontline practitioners are not always aware of them, and agencies do not use the learning from other areas that can come from SCRs.
+Serious case reviews (SCRs) have the potential to provide vital information to guide improvements to multi-agency child protection practice.
+However, the quality of SCRs varies across the country, frontline practitioners are not always aware of them and agencies do not always use the learning from SCRs in other local areas.

-The aim of the project was to establish how the different mechanisms being tested should continue in the future.
-A series of Government announcements in December 2015, including proposed changes to the commissioning of SCRs, and a review of LSCBs, meant a slight refocussing of the project in its last months.
-The findings from the LiPP project should meaningfully contribute to improvement of practice in respect to SCRs for as long as they continue, and to the changes to review arrangements which are now in the process of being implemented.
-In particular the work on quality markers is of ongoing value to support the commissioning and conducting of reviews, and the work carried out on analysing learning from reviews could support future work in this area.
-A link to the LiPP materials is included in the new version of Working Together to Safeguard Children.
+A series of Government announcements in December 2015, including proposed changes to the commissioning of SCRs and a review of local safeguarding children boards, meant a slight refocusing of the project in its last months.
+The findings from the project should meaningfully contribute to improvement of practice in respect to SCRs for as long as they continue, and to the changes to review arrangements which are now in the process of being implemented.
+A link to the Learning into Practice materials is included in the new version of Working Together to Safeguard Children.

 The DfE-funded independent evaluation published in 2017 found that:

 - Participants were largely supportive of the aims and outputs of the collation and analysis, feeling it was a valuable process to extract learning from SCRs nationally and locally.

 - The strategic alliance was widely supported, and it was felt that this should play a role in supporting and leading practice rather than only scrutinising and judging it.